bellaj/3dE/README.md

+if you want to manipulate a 3d object in a WPF you have to choose between :

+    *Approach.
+You are in interest to put some .3ds(.obj,..) model object as stationary part of your scene without any interactive transformations (moving, scaling and so on).
+This approach is for simple playing (learning WPF3D) as a rule
+    *Approach.
+You are thinking to have full interactive part with support any WPF3D transformations within your Viewport3D.
+This approach is for rich 3D scene manipulations in professional application as a rule.

- an open source project that demonstrate how to use a 3d model in WPF application.
+in 3dE project I demonstrate how to use a 3d model in WPF application using ModelVisual3D.

 the 3d model could be made using any 3d software like maya or blender.